Deburring Tools for Metal [How to Quickly Deburr Metal CNC Parts]

 I’ve got one like that in my shop.
 For commercial shops, much larger models are available:

-These big models can finish a lot of parts pretty quickly.
+These big models can remove burrs from a lot of parts pretty quickly.

 Another Mass Finishing process is Barrel Tumbling, where the parts and media are in a container that rotates along a horizontal axis.
 This motion causes the two to tumble against one another repeatedly.